Charles Bourseul

 Charles Bourseul (28 April 1829 – 23 November 1912) was a pioneer in development of the "make and break" telephone about 20 years before Bell made a practical telephone.

+Life

 Bourseul was born in Brussels, Belgium, and grew up in Douai, France.
 His father was a French army officer.
 Charles worked for the telegraph company as a civil engineer and mechanic.
 He made improvements to the telegraph system of L. F. Breguet (a French instrument maker) and Samuel F. B. Morse.
 Charles Bourseul experimented with the electrical transmission of the human voice and developed an electromagnetic microphone, but his telephone receiver was unable to convert electric current back into clear human voice sounds.

+On the telephone

 In 1854 Bourseul wrote a memorandum on the transmission of the human voice by electric currents that was first published in a magazine L'Illustration (Paris), though no prototype was built.
-That is about the same time that Meucci later claimed to have created his first attempt at the telephone in Italy.
+That is about the same time that Antonio Meucci later claimed to have created his first attempt at the telephone in the United States of America.